openvinotoolkit/model_server/docs/accelerators.md

 ```

 The `Auto Device` plugin can also use the [PERFORMANCE_HINT](performance_tuning.md) plugin config property that enables you to specify a performance mode for the plugin.
+While LATENCY and THROUGHPUT hint can select one target device with your preferred performance option, the CUMULATIVE_THROUGHPUT option enables running inference on multiple devices for higher throughput.
+With CUMULATIVE_THROUGHPUT, AUTO loads the network model to all available devices (specified by AUTO) in the candidate list, and then runs inference on them based on the default or specified priority.

 > **NOTE**: NUM_STREAMS and PERFORMANCE_HINT should not be used together.